ppetrovtv/pine_script_docs/source/essential/Strategies.rst

 TradingView strategies can operate in a currency that is different from the instrument's currency. *Net Profit* and *Open Profit* are recalculated in the account currency.
-Account currency is set in the strategy properties --- the *Base Currency* drop-down list or in the script via the ``strategy(..., currency=currency.*)`` parameter.
+Account currency is set in the strategy properties' *Base Currency* drop-down list or in the script via the ``strategy(..., currency=currency.*)`` parameter.
 Performance report values are calculated in the selected currency.